joonhyungbae/Amanous/README.md

 Place WAV files in `web/public/audio/` (e.g. `canonical_abaababa.wav`, `convergence_point.wav`) so the player can load them.
 Track list and descriptions are in `web/src/data/tracks.js`.

----

-## Citation

-If you use Amanous or build on its methodology, please cite the paper:

-- *Amanous: Distribution-Switching for Superhuman Piano Density on Disklavier*, Journal of Creative Music Systems.
-(See `paper.tex` and `reference.bib` for full reference.)

----

 ## License